 SPRAY PAINTING PROJECTS:

 We also had a couple of spray painting projects.
-We sprayed the handles a dark hammered bronze.
-We also took the tiny buttons that cover the screws and painted them to match the drawer pulls.
+Firstly, we sprayed the handles a dark hammered bronze.
+Then we took the tiny buttons that cover the screws and painted them to match the drawer pulls.
 The wood tone of the birch was off from the cherry and they just looked wrong.

 We also took the tiny buttons that cover the screws and painted them to match the drawer pulls.
 The wood tone of the birch was off from the cherry and they just looked wrong.
 Ten minutes of spray paint fixed that problem!